 Think About the Effects of Future Moves

-Being a military spouse involves a lot of traveling and moving (potentially overseas), which may not be the most ideal if you are trying to keep a steady job.
-That’s why it is so important to find out how moving out of the area could affect your job arrangement.
-Having a remote working option will make the situation easier, but you need to make sure you are picking an employer that is on board and supportive.
+Being a military spouse involves plenty of traveling and moving (potentially overseas), which may not be the most ideal if you try to keep a steady job.
+That's why it is important to find out how moving out of the area could affect your job arrangement.
+Having a remote working option will make the situation more manageable, but you need to make sure you pick an employer on board and supportive.
 Luckily, many workplaces are becoming more connected digitally to allow employees to collaborate and work remotely.

 Think Ahead and be Proactive